 Sacred site: Synagogue Church, Nazareth — built over the traditional site of the synagogue where Jesus read Isaiah 61 and made his inaugural proclamation (Luke 4:16–21).
 A Greek Catholic church now occupies the site.

-After six days Jesus took Peter, James, and John his brother, and led them up a high mountain by themselves.
-And he was transfigured before them; his face shone like the sun and his clothes became white as light.
+And after six days Jesus taketh unto him Peter and James, and John his brother, and bringeth them up into a high mountain apart: and he was transfigured before them.
+And his face did shine as the sun: and his garments became white as snow.
 Matthew 17:1-2

 On Mount Tabor, the veil is briefly lifted.
 The disciples glimpse the divine glory of the One they have been following.
 Moses and Elijah — the Law and the Prophets — appear beside Jesus, their fulfilment.
-The Father's voice speaks from a cloud: "This is my beloved Son... listen to him" (Matthew 17:5).
-The Transfiguration is a foretaste of the Resurrection — a glimpse of what redeemed humanity will become in God's presence.
-The fruit is desire for holiness: the longing to be transformed by grace into the image of Christ.
+The Father’s voice speaks from a cloud: "This is my beloved Son... hear ye him" (Matthew 17:5).
+The Transfiguration is a foretaste of the Resurrection — a glimpse of what redeemed humanity will become in God’s presence.
+The fruit is spiritual courage: the strength, drawn from the glimpse of Christ’s glory, to follow him even to the Cross.

-Desire for Holiness flows from the Transfiguration because the mystery shows what redeemed humanity is called to become — transfigured, shining with divine glory.
-Two details of the text almost never noted in meditation: First, Luke 9:31 records that Moses and Elijah were speaking with Jesus about his exodon — Luke uses this precise Greek word for “exodus” — to be accomplished in Jerusalem.
-The Cross is framed from within the glory as a new Exodus.
-Second, Peter’s impulse to build three skenai (tabernacles, Matthew 17:4) references the Feast of Tabernacles (Sukkot), the feast of God dwelling among his people — Peter wants to freeze the glory before the Cross.
-The Father’s voice interrupts: “Listen to him.”
-Paul: “We are being transformed into his image from glory to glory” (2 Corinthians 3:18) — the Transfiguration is not a single moment but the trajectory of every Christian life.
-Aquinas: Christ revealed his glory to strengthen the disciples against the scandal of the Cross (ST III, Q. 45).
+Spiritual Courage flows from the Transfiguration because the glory is given to fortify the disciples for what is coming.
+Two details of the text are almost never noted in meditation.
+First, Luke 9:31 records that Moses and Elijah were speaking with Jesus about his exodon — Luke uses this precise Greek word for “exodus” — to be accomplished in Jerusalem; the Cross is framed from within the glory as a new Exodus.
+Second, Peter’s impulse to build three skenai (tabernacles, Matthew 17:4) recalls the Feast of Tabernacles (Sukkot), the feast of God dwelling among his people — Peter wants to freeze the glory before the Cross.
+The Father’s voice interrupts: “hear ye him.”
+Thomas Aquinas states the purpose of Tabor plainly: Christ showed his glory to strengthen the hearts of the disciples, so that the scandal of the Cross would not break their faith (ST III, Q. 45, a.
+1).
+The vision is armour against the coming darkness.
+The fruit is spiritual courage: the strength drawn from having glimpsed Christ’s glory to follow him even toward Calvary, trusting that the Passion opens onto the Resurrection.

 Sacred site: Basilica of the Transfiguration, Mount Tabor — built 1924 by Antonio Barluzzi atop a 588-metre hill above the Jezreel Valley.
 Tradition since the 4th century locates the Transfiguration here; some modern scholars prefer Mount Hermon.

 At the Last Supper, on the night before His death, Jesus gives us the Eucharist — His Body and Blood under the appearances of bread and wine.
-He commands: "Do this in remembrance of me" (Luke 22:19).
+He commands: "Do this for a commemoration of me" (Luke 22:19).
 The Eucharist is the source and summit of Christian life; the Mass is its perpetual renewal.
 Every Hail Mary of the Rosary is offered through the hands of Mary, who received the Body of Christ in the Incarnation and stood at the foot of the Cross as that same Body was broken for us.
-The fruit is adoration: the reverence and love due to the Real Presence.
+The fruit is love of our Eucharistic Lord: the reverence and love owed to Christ truly present under the appearances of bread and wine.

-Adoration flows from the Institution of the Eucharist because the mystery is God choosing to remain present — under bread and wine, available to be visited, received, and adored until the end of time.
-The Last Supper enacts what Jesus had promised in John 6 (the Bread of Life discourse) and fulfils Jeremiah 31:31–34’s promise of the new covenant written on hearts.
-His words — “This cup is the new covenant in my blood” (Luke 22:20) — are the explicit fulfilment of that prophecy.
-Thomas Aquinas wrote the entire Eucharistic liturgy for Corpus Christi at the commission of Pope Urban IV in 1264 — the Adoro te devote, the Pange Lingua, the Tantum Ergo — the most sustained theological exercise of his life, each stanza an act of adoration before the Real Presence.
-John Paul II in Ecclesia de Eucharistia §25 (2003): “Adoration of the Eucharist is an encounter with Jesus... who wished to remain among us until the end of the world.”
+Love of Our Eucharistic Lord flows from the Institution because the mystery is God choosing to remain — under bread and wine, available to be received, visited, and loved until the end of time.
+The Last Supper enacts what Jesus had promised in the Bread of Life discourse (John 6) and fulfils Jeremiah 31:31–34’s promise of a new covenant written on hearts; his words, “This is the chalice, the new testament in my blood” (Luke 22:20), are the explicit fulfilment of that prophecy.
+At the commission of Pope Urban IV in 1264, Thomas Aquinas wrote the entire liturgy for Corpus Christi — the Adoro te devote, the Pange Lingua, the Tantum Ergo — and each stanza is less a treatise than an act of love before the Real Presence, the most personal theological work of his life.
+John Paul II, in Ecclesia de Eucharistia §25 (2003), draws the same warmth from the same source: “It is pleasant to spend time with him, to lie close to his breast like the Beloved Disciple and to feel the infinite love present in his heart.”
+The fruit is love of our Eucharistic Lord: the heart’s response to a God who gives himself as food and waits for us in the tabernacle.

 Sacred site: The Cenacle (Upper Room), Mount Zion, Jerusalem — the room where Jesus said “this is my body” for the first time.
 The same room as Pentecost.
 Now a Crusader-vaulted hall with an Ottoman mihrab.